quexpl/fronthack-repo/README.md

 ## Getting started

-### 1. You need to have Node.js installed on your system.
+### 1. You need to have a Node.js installed in your system.

 If you have not already done so, [click here for help](https://nodejs.org/en/download/package-manager/)